Sports in Washington, D.C.: Georgetown basketball

 Georgetown University began fielding a basketball team in 1907.
-The Georgetown Hoyas have won eight Big East tournament championships and ten Big East regular season championships.
-They have appeared the NCAA Final Four five times, winning the national championship in 1984.
+The Georgetown Hoyas compete in the Big East Conference.
+They have won eight Big East tournament championships and ten Big East regular season championships.
+They have appeared the NCAA Final Four five times, winning the national championship in 1984; that team was coached by John Thompson.

 Several NBA players got their start playing for Georgetown including Patrick Ewing, Allen Iverson, Alonzo Mourning, Dikembe Mutombo, and Reggie Williams.
 The Hoyas play their home games at Capital One Arena.

+Maryland basketball

+The University of Maryland men's basketball team, which plays at the Xfinity Center in College Park, Maryland just northeast of the city's border, won the 2001 NCAA men's basketball tournament and made the Final Four in 2001 and 2002.
+They qualified for the Elite Eight in 1973, 1975, 2001, and 2002.
+The 2001 championship team was coached by Gary Williams.

+Hosting collegiate sporting events

+Capital One Arena has hosted games in the NCAA Division I men's basketball tournament numerous times over the years.
+The city hosted first and second round games in 1998, 2002, 2008, and 2011, and hosted the regional finals (sweet sixteen and elite eight) in 2006, 2013, and 2019.
+The 2005–06 George Mason Patriots men's basketball team from neighboring Fairfax, Virginia advanced to the Final Four in the Washington, D.C. region of the NCAA bracket, and played their sweet sixteen and elite eight games at Capital One Arena in 2006.
+The arena also hosted the Atlantic 10 men's basketball tournament in 2018, 2022, and 2025.
+It hosted the ACC men's basketball tournament in 2005, 2016, and 2024.
+In 2017, the arena hosted the Big Ten Men's basketball tournament.

+Capital One Arena also hosted the 2009 "Frozen Four," the final two rounds of the 2009 NCAA Division I Men's Ice Hockey Tournament.

+Northwest Stadium in Landover, Maryland has served as a neutral site for numerous college football games over the years.
+Among the most prominent were the 112th Army-Navy game, played in 2011, and 125th game, played in 2024.

 Other sports

+Cricket

+In 2023, a new Twenty20 Cricket league called Major League Cricket formed and gave Washington, D.C. one of 6 teams to start the league's inaugural season.
+They're called the Washington Freedom and they became the 2024 MLC champions by winning the 2024 Major League Cricket final over the San Francisco Unicorns by a 96 run deficit.

 Flag football

-Washington, D.C. is home to 22 teams flag football teams that play under the DC Gay Flag Football League which is part of the National Gay Flag Football League.
+Washington, D.C. is home to 22 flag football teams that play under the DC Gay Flag Football League which is part of the National Gay Flag Football League.
 In 1994, the DC League formed as an organized unit.
 The DCGFFL won the Gay Bowl in 2003 and 2004.
 In September 2010, DCGFFL premiered in its first season as an official league as part of the NGFFL.
 Washington, D.C. hosted the Gay Bowl in 2016 on the National Mall.